 The midwife caught him and held him for me to see.
 He opened his eyes, and mine met his.
 I will never forget that moment.
 His cord was pretty short, so I couldn’t lift him to my chest until Jon cut it.
 I was still standing, and needed to sit down because I was shaking.
 I walked to the bed, and they handed him to me, and I knew we belonged together.
 I had worried that I wouldn’t love a second child as much, but I was so wrong.
 I loved him with all my heart, and yet my love for him did not diminish my love for Graham.
 My love truly multiplied, rather than divided.
 I thanked the Lord for this precious boy, and also for helping me make it through labor.
 The relief I felt at being done was euphoric- almost as pronounced as the joy I felt holding Hudson!
 He weighed 7lbs., 4 oz. and was 19.5 inches long.
 That first night he slept for several hours on my chest, and he has been my sweet, social, affectionate little guy ever since.

 My birth experience continues to empower me to this day.
 It brought us together as a couple, not just in hours of labor, but leading up to it as we communicated about our fears, hopes and shared vision.
 The natural birth education we received played a huge role in equipping us for the birth we wanted.
-I am now a Certified Childbirth Educator with Birth Boot Camp , and I teach natural birth and breastfeeding classes in Newberg, OR and the surrounding areas of Yamhill and Washington County.
+I am now a Certified Childbirth Educator with Birth Boot Camp , and I teach natural birth and breastfeeding classes in Newberg, OR area.
 My goal is to provide couples with all the tools, information and resources they need to achieve the birth they desire.
 It is an honor to walk with couples as they prepare for the birth of their baby and the start of life’s most rewarding journey- parenthood.

 Skin-to-skin with Hudson moments after birth